Policy on Reviewing Planning Applications

-It is important that we give consideration to applications in a conservation area or applications that do not meet the guidelines in ‘Gosport’s Local Plan.
-We do generally meet with GBC planners on the larger applications eg Daedalus proposals.
-Sometimes, (and, more usually, if the Council support our comments) the development can be persuaded to make changes.
+We do give careful consideration to applications in a conservation area or any applications that do not meet the guidelines in ‘Gosport’s Local Plan.
+Often we meet with GBC planners on the larger applications eg Daedalus proposals.
+Sometimes, (and, more usually, if the Council support our comments) the developer can be persuaded to make changes for the benefit of the community.
+The most common objection we raise is that the developer is not meeting the required parking allocation in size or total allocation.

 We appreciate feedback on any planning issues and urge you to continue to write your own letters to Gosport Council whenever you feel strongly about any particular development.
 Such letters do carry weight with the Regulatory Board that has the ultimate responsibility for the final decision.